arnaud-coral/Koa-Typescript-App/README.md

 ### Response Formatter (`responseFormatter.ts`)
 - **Purpose:** Ensures that all successful HTTP responses follow a consistent format.
 - **Functionality:** For HTTP responses with status codes < 400, it reformats the response body to include a result field set to 'ok' and a data field containing the original response content.
 This standardizes the successful response structure for the client-side.

+### Authentication Middleware (`authMiddleware.ts`)
+- **Purpose:** Ensures that certain routes are only accessible to authenticated users.
+- **Functionality:** Verifies the presence and validity of a JWT token in the request.
+If the token is valid, it allows access to the protected route.
+If not, it returns a 401 Unauthorized response.

 ## MongoDB Integration 🍃
 The application includes MongoDB as its primary database, providing a reliable and scalable solution for data management.
 The integration is handled through Mongoose, a powerful ODM for MongoDB with TypeScript support.